shuu-26/testrepo/good-enough-project-template/README.md

 ## Requirements
 - R; project was run using version 4.0.3
-- packages: 'tidyverse', 'meta', 'docstring'
+- packages: `tidyverse`, `meta`, `docstring`
-- package versions: 'tidyverse 1.3.1', 'meta 5.0.1', 'docstring 1.0.0'
+- package versions: `tidyverse 1.3.1`, `meta 5.0.1`, `docstring 1.0.0`
 Note that the code does not (yet) install these packages automatically, so users have to manually install them if they haven't done so before.
-This can be done using 'install.packages'
+This can be done using `install.packages`

 ## Project organization
 - PG = project-generated